HOW TO KNOW WHEN IT’S TIME TO CHANGE COACH, AND WHEN IT’S NOT

 Great coaches know their limits.

-A professional coach will sometimes say the most honest sentence in the industry:
+A professional coach will sometimes say the most honest sentence in the industry: "I brought you here.
+Someone else should take you further."

 This is evolution, not betrayal.